drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-viii.md

 Of course, unifying around an art style meant picking one of the several options VII presented.
 I'm very glad they opted to go for the more "realistic" style instead of the chibi one used for most of VII's gameplay.
-That style was the thing I liked least about VII, and I'm already disappointed looking ahead at IX, even though they managed to clean the style up a lot.
+That chibi style was the thing I liked least about VII, and I'm already disappointed looking ahead at IX, even though they managed to clean the style up a lot.
 I've heard that IX looks that way largely due to fan feedback on VIII, which is a bummer.
 Looking even further ahead, the style FFVIII chose is the one that gets used for _all_ 3D Final Fantasy games after IX.
 I guess people just weren't ready for it yet.

 I played the remastered version, which I highly recommend.
 I liked everything I saw.
 However, I'm still impressed by how the original looked.